Equidistribution from Fractals: Relating the distribution of orbits to the measure

 \section{Relating the distribution of orbits to the measure}

 While most of our considerations in this paper are special to $\mathbb{R}$, those in this section apply in the following very general setting.
-Let $X$ be a compact metric space and $T:X\to X$ a Borel measurable map.
-For Borel probability measures $\mu,\nu$ on $X$, let us say that a measure $\mu$ is \emdef{pointwise} generic for $\nu$ if $\mu$-a.e. $x$ equidistributes for $\nu$ under $T$, that is,
+Let $X$ be a compact metric space and $T:X\to X$ a Borel measurable map.\footnote{Compactness is only required in order to define weak-* convergence (i.e. provide a natural algebra of test function), but the core of the discussion below is purely measure-theoretic.} For Borel probability measures $\mu,\nu$ on $X$, let us say that a measure $\mu$ is \emdef{pointwise generic} for $\nu$ if $\mu$-a.e. $x$ equidistributes for $\nu$ under $T$, that is,

 This notion appears in many contexts, although the name is not standard.
 Clearly when $Tx=nx\bmod 1$ and $\nu$ is Lebesgue measure on $[0,1]$, this is the same as pointwise $n$-normality.
 A well-known variant appears in smooth dynamics: when $X$ is a manifold, a measure $\nu$ is called the Sinai-Ruelle-Bowen (SRB) measure if the volume measure on $X$ is pointwise generic for $\nu$.
 Other examples include the study of badly approximable points on analytic curves in $\mathbb{R}^d$, and similar applications in arithmetic contexts.